Some Planets Are Louder than Others

 So then, the first third from the Ascendant will be operative and powerful, the second third will be average, the third third will be crisis-producing and bad.
 The stars <in these regions> will act in the same way.
 (Valens, Anthologies, Book III, Ch.
 2, Riley trans., 2010, p.
 59)

 In the above quote, he seems to imply that a planet becomes more malefic (i.e. “bad”) when retreating.
 However, I think Valens is referring to it being bad when a major health significator is in such a position because it is weakened.
+The section is presented in the context of a length of life technique.
 My experience is that retreating planets do not signify as prominently, but do not signify more malefic things, i.e. that it is a general strength consideration only.

 Dorotheus does not discuss advancement much but does have a few instances where he brings up a 15-degree rule.
 A planet that is not in the rising sign but which is approaching the Ascendant within 15 degrees is said to have equal power as a planet in the rising sign.
 This rule is found Book I, Chapter 7, #7, as well as book III, Chapter 1, #23, of Carmen Astrologicum.
 The rule also appeared in Porphyry in a section attributed to Antiochus.